 It is the responsibility of the College to provide a healthy environment for all of its students, staff, administration, faculty, and guests.
-During recent years many studies have been published on the effects of smoking.
+During recent years, many studies have been published on the effects of smoking.
 Illnesses related to smoking have been found to be one of the largest categories of preventable diseases.
 The effects of "secondary smoke" (breathing smoke in the air) have been found to have a possible risk of health impairment.

 - Smoking shall be prohibited on the grounds and in all buildings operated by Sterling College. - SMOKELESS TOBACCO The use of smokeless tobacco presents health and sanitary risks.
 The use of smokeless tobacco is prohibited on the grounds and in all buildings of Sterling College.
-This includes chewing tobacco and hookah. - Electronic cigarettes are prohibited.

-- Responsibility for the administration of this policy shall reside with area supervisors (employees) and the Student Life Office (students). - The following sanctions shall be in effect for employees or students in violation of the Tobacco Products Policy. - First time written reprimand - Second time a fine of \$25 and possible community service - Third time a fine of \$50 and possible community service - Further violation of the Tobacco Products Policy may result in more serious sanctions.
+This includes chewing tobacco and hookah. - Electronic cigarettes are prohibited. - Responsibility for the administration of this policy shall reside with area supervisors (employees) and the Student Life Office (students). - The following sanctions shall be in effect for employees or students in violation of the Tobacco Products Policy. - First time written reprimand - Second time a fine of \$25 and possible community service - Third time a fine of \$50 and possible community service - Further violation of the Tobacco Products Policy may result in further disciplinary action.

-UNAUTHORIZED USE OF COLLEGE KEYS & ENTRY INTO CAMPUS BUILDINGS
+UNAUTHORIZED USE OF COLLEGE KEYS & ENTRY INTO CAMPUS BUILDINGS campus buildings without proper authorization after regular access hours will be subject to appropriate disciplinary action.

 Any student found copying College keys, misusing keys issued to them, or acquiring keys through fraudulent means will be subject to appropriate disciplinary action.
-Students found in campus buildings without proper authorization after regular access hours will be subject to appropriate disciplinary action.
+Students found in